top of page

 Current Status

-CAAFI is working with fuel producers to help bridge the “Valley of Death” between Sustainable Aviation Fuel (SAF) technology development and full commercial production, including providing SAF development guidance, facilitating of industry approval and specification of fuels under ASTM, and helping establish partnerships to develop supply chains.
-CAAFI sees the most appropriate technology and feedstock solutions as being regionally based, and therefore is feedstock and technology agnostic.
-To ensure a reliable supply of SAF, CAAFI’s stakeholders would like to see a diversity of feedstock and SAF technology producers reaching commercialization and achieving industry approval for use as jet fuel.
+CAAFI is working with fuel producers to help bridge the “Valley of Death” between SAF technology development and commercial scale production, including providing SAF development guidance, facilitating industry approval and specification of fuels under ASTM, and helping establish partnerships to develop supply chains.

 Fuel Tech Maturation